Christchurch, South Island, New Zealand

 The lodge has a warm and welcoming atmosphere, as though you were staying with friends

-Cozy corners and roaring fires make Huntley Lodge particularly cozy in winter
+Cosy corners and roaring fires make Huntley Lodge particularly cosy in winter

 Eggs from the resident chickens appear on breakfast plates, while the Lodge’s vegetable garden provides fresh seasonal produce

 The two-bedroom suites are perfect for families